KBC Group: 1998 Merger and subsequent history

 In 2017, KBC acquired United Bulgarian Bank (UBB) and Interlease in Bulgaria.
 On 7 July 2022 KBC Bank acquired Raiffeisenbank (Bulgaria) EAD from Raiffeisen Bank International and rebranded it KBC Bank Bulgaria.
 On 10 April 2023 KBC Bank Bulgaria has been merged into United Bulgarian Bank.
 In February 2017, Ireland was defined as a new core market of KBC Group, but in April 2021, KBC entered into talks with Bank of Ireland to sell its performing loan book and announced its intention to withdraw from Ireland.
+In April 2024, KBC Bank Ireland returned its banking licence to the Central Bank of Ireland on 30 April, formalising KBC Group exit from the Irish market.

-As of 2022, the KBC group is focused on five countries: Belgium, Bulgaria, Czech Republic, Hungary, and Slovakia.
-On 15 May 2025, KBC announced the acquisition of 365.bank from J&T Finance Group SE for 761 million euros : with this acquisition (and the subsequent merger of 365.bank with KBC-owned ČSOB), KBC will expand its footprint in Slovakia, as 365.bank holds a 3,7% market share as of December 2024.
+As of 2026, the KBC group is focused on five countries: Belgium, Bulgaria, Czech Republic, Hungary, and Slovakia.

+On 15 May 2025, KBC announced the acquisition of 365.bank from J&T Finance Group SE for 761 million euros, which was completed in January 2026.
+In November 2026, KBC merged 365.bank into its Slovak unit ČSOB, thus expanding its footprint in Slovakia up to 1.4 million clients and a market share of around 20%.

 In August 2025, KBC reported a strong quarterly performance, with net interest income rising 9% year-over-year to €1.51 billion and net profit reaching €1.02 billion.